The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Config property specifies the value of the iss (issuer) claim of the JWT that the server will accept as valid.
+Config property specifies the value of the iss (issuer) claim of the JWT that the server accepts as valid.

 mp.jwt.verify.audiences